dshcherb/dshcherb.github.com/_posts/2019-02-02-interpreting-pcie-device-to-cpu-locality-information.md

 # Problem Statement

 There are use-cases for servers in which they form a base for complex networking setups in the telecommunications world.
 Specifically, network designs include usage of SR-IOV-capable NICs or SmartNICs for accelerating packet processing using specialized hardware in VNFs placed into virtual machines.
 A virtual machine hosting a VNF will typically need to be pinned to a CPU located closer to the PCIe network device it intends to use to avoid penalties associated with accessing a PCIe device over an inter-processor link (called “QPI” or “UPI” in Intel-based systems).
+Other use-cases include HPC involving GPU processing where data has to be copied between memory of PCIe devices.

 For example, some servers have multi-root-complex designs while not being blade servers; likewise, they do not rely on [non-transparent bridging (NTB)](https://docs.broadcom.com/docs/12353428) technology.
 Instead, they rely on a firmware-level technique to hide multiple root complexes from the operating system kernel (described below).
 There are servers which use such designs that have firmware-level limitations as they do not expose proximity information for PCIe devices attached to different CPUs as shown in the respective section below.
 As a result, it is not possible to schedule workloads with PCIe to NUMA node affinity in mind.